SomeAspy/T-Mail/docs/Config.md

     -   `topLeftCell` - The cell to start writing data to
     -   `data` - An array of data to write to the sheet.
 [Just like the email system](Email.md) variables are supported.

+### Fahrenheit Warning

+If you use fahrenheit instead of celsius this applies to the whole program and config.
+Set min and max accordingly.

 # Email Template Config `config/emailTemplates.json`

 ```json